pravega/pravega/documentation/src/docs/pravega-concepts.md

 - If an Event has been acknowledged to its Writer or has been read by a Reader, it is guaranteed that  it will continue to exist in the same location or position for all subsequent reads until it is deleted.

-- If multiple Readers are reading a Stream and backs up for a while and then again when it performs re-reads, it is assured that no reordering would have happened.
+- If there are multiple Readers reading a Stream and they all back up to any given point, they will never see any reordering with respect to that point.
+(It will never be the case that an event that they read before the chosen point now comes after or vice versa).

 ## Reader Group Checkpoints